Somerset ASA Officials are now co-ordinated by Carolyn Cox following Graham Cockill's many years' service.

 The Officials Exam Framework changed to allow for more practical and assessment based awards.
 A licensing system was introduced, and has been a requirement since 2012 for all officials at our County Swimming Championships.

 View Training Notes for those undertaking study towards the British Swimming Referee qualification.
 Five candidates from Somerset took their referee exam in 2017.
-Congratulations to Chris Metcalfe and Mike Riggall who achieved the very challenging 80+% pass mark required.
+Congratulations to Chris Metcalfe and Mike Riggall who achieved the very challenging 80+% pass mark required and also passed their final referee practical assessments in April 2018.
 Our unsuccessful candidates scored just below and two plan to retake the exam in May.
 Please note the future costs of referee training (eg entry fees, travel and resource costs) will be met by Swim England South West.
 Applications were open until midnight 31 October 2017 for Referees and Starters wishing to be considered to join the British Swimming Officials’ Development Programme in 2018.

 Can you help?